Version Control

 Git tracks every change to your code.
 If a new feature breaks something, you can revert to the last working version.
 Branches let you experiment without affecting the main code.

 Every professional software team uses version control.
-It's as fundamental to development as a text editor.
+It is as fundamental to development as a text editor.
+Version control prevents lost work, enables team collaboration, and provides a complete audit trail of every change ever made to the codebase.

 A commit is a snapshot of your project at a point in time, not a copy of the whole project.
 Git stores differences, not duplicates.